HuangFuSL/HuangFuSL.github.io/docs/index.md

 If you want to edit the content of the blog, remember your changes will LOSE if the image is deleted as the data is not stored in a data volume.
 You should switch to the forked branch and perform a commit on that branch.

+### LaTeX support

+The site uses `xelatex` and `dvisvgm` to render tex document to SVG images embedded in the markdown files.
+However, as the SVG images are ignored by `.gitignore`, you have to manually perform the conversion.

+For GitHub repository clones:

+* Make sure you have installed and correctly configured `xelatex` and `dvisvgm`.
+* Execute the `ci/convert.py` in the root directory of the repository.
+* Run `mkdocs serve` to view the images.

+For Docker containers:

+* To reduce docker image size, texlive environment is not installed.
+You should install texlive manually.
+* Open the terminal and execute `ci/convert.py`.
+* Wait for `mkdocs` building the site.
+* View the site at [http://127.0.0.1:8000](http://127.0.0.1:8000)